pieter-groenendijk/asd-algorithms-and-data-structures/document/readme.md

     - Je legt uit welke onderdelen van je code zich lenen voor verbeteringen die impact hebben op de performance.
 -->

+- In golang, the length of an array is part of it's type, meaning the length must be a constant.
+Only slices can be created with a length specified at runtime, which already is a dynamic array...

+- Not being able to specifically see if there is actually unallocated heap memory after the already defined underlying array is something only the built-in slice implementation may know.
+For our implementation we don't have this granular control and must reallocate a whole different array and copy the values upong growing.

 \newpage
 ## Linked list